spd75/spd75.github.io/_pages/hdesign.md

 ---

 ### Buttons and LEDS
 The mechanical structure of the game is a wooden box.
 There is an open front and open back for easy access to parts for assembling and wiring.
 The only thing that is visible to the player is the buttons on the top of the board.
-In the figure below, the frames of the box is shown.
+In the figure below, the frames of the box are shown.

 <br>
 <p align = "center">
 <img src="/images/a_images/hardware/box.png" alt="image" style="width:90%">
 </p>
 <p align = "center">
-Schematic for VGA connections.
+Box frames in CAD
 </p>
 <br>